spkenv/spk/docs/spfs/cli/markdown.md

 ###### **Arguments:**

-* `<REF>` ΓÇö The tag or id of the desired runtime
+* `<REF>` — The tag or id of the desired runtime

-   Use '-' or nothing to request an empty environment
+   Use '-' or an empty string to request an empty environment

 ###### **Options:**

-* `--sync` ΓÇö Sync the latest information for each tag even if it already exists
+* `--sync` — Sync the latest information for each tag even if it already exists
-* `--check` ΓÇö Traverse and check the entire graph, filling in any missing data
+* `--check` — Traverse and check the entire graph, filling in any missing data

    When a repository is in good health, this should not be necessary, but if some subset of the data has been deleted or lost, this option may help recover it.
-* `--resync` ΓÇö Forcefully sync all associated graph data even if it already exists
+* `--resync` — Forcefully sync all associated graph data even if it already exists

    When a repository is in good health, this should not be necessary, but if some subset of the data has been deleted, lost, or corrupted this option may help recover it.
-* `--max-concurrent-manifests <MAX_CONCURRENT_MANIFESTS>` ΓÇö The total number of manifests that can be synced concurrently
+* `--max-concurrent-manifests <MAX_CONCURRENT_MANIFESTS>` — The total number of manifests that can be synced concurrently

   Default value: `100`
-* `--max-concurrent-payloads <MAX_CONCURRENT_PAYLOADS>` ΓÇö The total number of file payloads that can be synced concurrently
+* `--max-concurrent-payloads <MAX_CONCURRENT_PAYLOADS>` — The total number of file payloads that can be synced concurrently

   Default value: `100`
-* `--progress <PROGRESS>` ΓÇö Options for showing progress
+* `--progress <PROGRESS>` — Options for showing progress

   Possible values:
   - `bars`: